 With the holidays upon us, friends and family are stopping by and maybe even staying for a night or two.

 When we remodeled our home a few years ago, I gave up a guest room so each of our girls could have their own space and privacy.

-But in this new world of working from home, even if you do have a guest room, it’s likely serving double or triple duty these days.
+But in this new world of working from home, even if you have a guest room, it’s likely to serve double or triple duty.

-So when one of my best friends, Neen, told me she was flying in for a quick, less than 24 hour trip to visit me and the girls (her goddaughters) I thought it would be the perfect opportunity to figure out what to do with guests other than throwing one of the kids out of their room for the night.
+I shared this last year when one of my best friends, Neen, told me she was flying in for a quick, less than 24-hour trip to visit me and the girls (her goddaughters).

-Since I spent a ton of time researching (and sending back) so many items, until I created a space and system that we can use anytime we get to host someone, I thought I’d share what I came up with here.
+I spent a ton of time researching (and sending back) so many items until I created a space and system we can use anytime we get to host someone; so I wanted to share what I came up with here.

-Yes, this post is a little different than what I usually do, don’t panic, I’m not changing course, but your home can be Well Dressed too, right?
+And, yes, this post is a little different than what I usually do, don’t panic, I’m not changing course, but your home can be Well Dressed, too, right?

 It would be helpful to contribute something realistic, especially this time of year.
 This isn’t a sponsored post; it’s not meant to be”perfect,” and it’s certainly not staged.